Where is it originally from?

 Perennial herb (<1+ m) with erect, hairy stems that branch from the base.
 Clusters of 8-15 leaflets (3-13 x 1-3 cm) that are usually hairless above and silky below.
 Produces an erect flowerhead spike (15-60 cm long) bearing many slightly scented, pea-like blue, purple, orange, yellow, pink or white flowers (12-20 mm, Sep-Feb) are followed by straight seed pods (3-5 cm) containing mottled dark brown seeds are covered in dense, soft hairs.

 Cccasionally weedy semi-woody annual Lupinus angustifolius (blue lupin) has blue flowers (Aug-Apr).
 L. arboreus and hybrid L. arboreus x polyphyllus, a shrub with yellow flowers with blue or purple streaks, are also similar.

 Why is it weedy?

 Grows and matures quickly, produces many, well dispersed, long-lived seed.
 Tolerates wind, warm to cold, damage and grazing (not readily eaten), flooding and drought, poor soils, low fertility (fixes nitrogen), fire.
 Intolerant of moderate shade.
-Russell lupin rapidly invades shingly braided river systems and provides hiding places for predators of the (often endangered) birds that would usually nest safely on these bare islands.
+Rapidly invades shingly braided river systems and provides hiding places for predators of the (often endangered) birds that would usually nest safely on these bare islands.
 The dense infestations also interfere with waterflow along these rivers, changing the ecosystem for the birds that live there.
 It produces large amounts of seed that are spread mainly by water, and also by humans distributing them along roadsides.